Hamlyn-Williams baronets

 The Hamlyn, later Hamlyn-Williams Baronetcy, of Clovelly Court in the County of Devon and of Edwinsford in the County of Carmarthen, was a title in the Baronetage of Great Britain.
-It was created on 7 July 1795 for James Hamlyn (born James Hammett), heir of his great-uncle Zachary Hamlyn (1677-1759) of Clovelly.
-This coat of arms was one of many of the Hamlin/Hamelin family, and was transmitted from John de Hameline, knight of Leicester, who served under King Edward I, A. D. 1272 to 1307.
+It was created on 7 July 1795 for James Hamlyn (born James Hammett), heir of his great-uncle Zachary Hamlyn (1677–1759) of Clovelly.
 He married Arabella Williams, daughter and eventual heiress of Thomas Williams (d.1792) of Edwinsford, Llandeilo, in Carmarthenshire, himself the heir of his elder brother Sir Nicholas Williams, 1st Baronet (1681–1745) of Edwinsford.
-Their son, the second Baronet, assumed the additional surname of Williams in 1798.
-The title became extinct on the death of his son, the third Baronet, in 1861.
-All three Baronets represented Carmarthenshire in Parliament.
-Charles Hamlyn-Williams, younger son of the second Baronet, was a Rear-Admiral in the Royal Navy.
+He was Member of Parliament for Carmarthenshire from 1793 to 1802.